ssriram1978/Kubernetes_load_test_client/README.md

       	Kafka Streams.

-A working prototype of a Performance Load test tool for IOT-MEC:
+A working prototype of a Performance Load test tool for IOT:
 ----------------------------------------------------------------
-Here is the source code that is still work in progress that demonstrates a possible solution for a performance load test tool for IOT-MEC.
+Here is the source code that is still work in progress that demonstrates a possible solution for a performance load test tool for IOT.

 1. git clone https://github.com/ssriram1978/IOT_load_test_client.git